Doop (character): Brain power

 In one incident, Doop's brain explodes, and parts of it land all across the world.
 X-Statix and Avengers fight each other to gain control of the brain pieces.
 Doop, running on a backup brain in his butt and now capable of human speech, joins in.
-He fights Thor to a standstill, sucking in his hammer Mjolnir and recreating multiple copies.
+He fights Thor to a standstill, sucking in his hammer Mjölnir and recreating multiple copies.
 Captain America states that Doop was an American-created super-weapon that was capable of destroying the entire planet.
 The Avengers, in the end, allow Doop back in to X-Statix custody, after they show courage and responsibility in facing the Asgardian threat of the "Three Sisters".

 He is acquainted with Wolverine, and the two even teamed up in a two-issue miniseries.

 It was revealed that at some indeterminate point in Doop's life, he had an affair with a beautiful married woman.
 Her husband hired a private investigator, Chandler, to spy on his errant wife.
 Chandler found himself falling in love with Doop.
 In the end, Doop ditched the woman to have an affair with the detective.